ledienbien-ai/dbrobot_emoji/README.md

-# Otto Robot GIF Emoji Component
+# DB_Robot GIF Emoji Component

-ESP-IDF component that provides **only the gifs folder** with 6 Otto robot GIF emojis for LVGL.
+ESP-IDF component that provides **only the gifs folder** with 6 DB_Robot GIF emojis for LVGL.

 ## Content